edadaltocg/ML-and-Communications-Research/README.md

-# ML-and-Communications-Research
+# Machine Learning and Communications
-Public code and a few results for my research in NN applied to communication channels
+Code files and some results for the Binary asymmetric channel for my research in DNN applied to communication channels.